 - Ensure that the policy applies to all employees fairly and have senior employees and/or employers set good examples of social media conduct.

-If the above steps are taken, then any abuse of social media platforms can be dealt with effectively to mitigate any detriments it may have for the business.
+If the above steps are taken, then any abuse of social platforms can be dealt with effectively to mitigate any detriments it may have for the business.

 If you have any questions about the creation and implementation of a social media policy in your business, please contact me.